herachxx/ip-toolkit/README.md

 ![License](https://img.shields.io/badge/License-MIT-00ff41?style=for-the-badge&labelColor=0d0d0d)
 ![Status](https://img.shields.io/badge/Status-ACTIVE-00ff41?style=for-the-badge&labelColor=0d0d0d)

 **A modular command-line OSINT toolkit for investigating IP addresses and domains.**
 *Geolocation.
 Port scanning.
 Reputation checks.
 WHOIS.
 All in one tool.*

 </div>

 ---

-> ⚠️ **LEGAL NOTICE:** This tool is for educational purposes and authorized security testing only.
-Only use it against systems and networks you own or have **explicit written permission** to test.
+> **(!)
+LEGAL NOTICE:** This tool is for educational purposes and authorized security testing only.
 Unauthorized scanning is illegal in most jurisdictions.
 The author takes no responsibility for misuse.

 ---

 ## `> OVERVIEW`

 **IP Toolkit** is a modular, command-line OSINT and network reconnaissance tool built in Python.
-It combines four independent investigation modules into a single unified interface — giving you geolocation data, open port detection, blocklist reputation checks, and WHOIS registration data with a single command.
+It combines four independent investigation modules into a single unified interface giving you geolocation data, open port detection, blocklist reputation checks, and WHOIS registration data with a single command.

 Each module can be run individually or all at once for a full snapshot of any IP address or domain.

 ---

 ## `> MODULES`

 ```
-[+] info       — Geolocation, ISP, ASN, timezone, VPN/proxy/mobile detection
+[+] info       - Geolocation, ISP, ASN, timezone, VPN/proxy/mobile detection
-[+] scan       — Multi-threaded TCP port scanner with risk ratings and banner grabbing
+[+] scan       - Multi-threaded TCP port scanner with risk ratings and banner grabbing
-[+] reputation — DNS blocklist checks across 5 major blocklists + AbuseIPDB integration
+[+] reputation - DNS blocklist checks across 5 major blocklists + AbuseIPDB integration
-[+] whois      — WHOIS registration data for IP blocks and domain names
+[+] whois      - WHOIS registration data for IP blocks and domain names
-[+] all        — Runs all four modules in sequence for a full recon snapshot
+[+] all        - Runs all four modules in sequence for a full recon snapshot
 ```

 ---